kragen/derctuo/markdown/cyclic-fabrication-systems.md

 particles, the pyrolysis products need not even be particularly strong to produce a strong object.

-I've previously written about using various kinds of chemical cements for 3-D printing, whether powder-bed or extrusion, focusing on those that can be activated relatively quickly, including things like double-metathesis reactions, pH-activated gelling agents, heat-induced
+I’ve previously written about using various kinds of chemical cements for 3-D printing, whether powder-bed or extrusion, focusing on those that can be activated relatively quickly, including things like double-metathesis reactions, pH-activated gelling agents, heat-induced